guihome-diaz/daxiongmao-app/backend/documentation/db/Oracle_db_setup.md

 # Oracle DB setup

-This page contains key steps to setup the Oracle database locally.
+This page contains key steps to set up the Oracle database locally.

 ## Requirements

 ### Oracle XE

 This is a full-featured Oracle database server that can be used for development purposes.
 See [Oracle Database XE](https://www.oracle.com/database/technologies/appdev/xe.html)
   * Download the version *18c*
   * Install it on your server / workstation

 ### Oracle SQL developer

 Oracle SQL developer is an excellent SQL client to use with Oracle DB.
   * Download the latest version from [Oracle SQL developer](https://www.oracle.com/fr/database/technologies/appdev/sql-developer.html)
   * Install it on your workstation

 ## Connection to Oracle XE as SYS-ADMIN